 It’s funny trying to dial it back to layperson terms.
 The movie biz is way more complicated.
 Ha ha!
 What catalog producers do is truly inter-disciplinary in a lot of ways, as it takes in so many different areas.
 One has to know how to write properly otherwise there’s no way to judge the quality of liner notes.

-One has to understand the world of the recording studio and the world of the recording studio going backwards through history.
-One has to understand art, and the design and manufacturing of all sorts of package construction.
+One has to understand the world of the recording studio and the world of the recording studio going backward through history.
+One has to understand art and the design and manufacturing of all sorts of package construction.
 It’s crazy good fun, but hard to describe in a sentence or two.